intel/nauta/docs/user-guide/actions/model.md

 ### Synopsis

 Exports an existing model located in the PATH folder to a given FORMAT with given options.
-If `formats` option is given - it displays a list of available export formats.
+If `formats` option is given, it displays a list of available export formats.

 ### Syntax